Omenranr/rag-video/README.md

 ---

-# Slide 12: The Complete Workflow
+# 12: The Complete Workflow

-## 🎬 From Query to Result
+## From Query to Result

 ```mermaid
 sequenceDiagram